LoneWandererProductions/MemoryPrototype/README.md

 - [ ] **Paging Support**
   Evict memory to disk or swap lanes when memory is full, with lazy reloads.

-- [ ] **Compaction Improvements**
-  Reserve ~10% of the slow lane as scratch space for non-blocking lane compaction.

 - [ ] **OneWayLane Improvements**
-  - Use memory pool or shared scratch buffers.
   - Support bidirectional memory migration.
   - Expose migration cost/heuristics to caller or policies.